 Chloe Zhao ("The Rider," "Nomadland") is back with a drama about Shakespeare and his wife (Paul Mescal and Jessie Buckley) and their son who died young, "Hamnet."

-Will Arnett stars in a moody film from Bradley Cooper about a comedian who returns to standup during the dissolution of his marriage, "Is This Thing On?"
+Will Arnett stars in a moody film from Bradley Cooper about a man who stumbles into standup comedy during the dissolution of his marriage, "Is This Thing On?"

 A documentary looks back at high school AV muckrakers who broke a big story about environmental harm in New York in the 1990s, "Teenage Wasteland."